DecisionsDev/odm-docker-kubernetes/gcloud/README-bck.md

 * Decision Server Console:!http://DECISION-SERVER-CONSOLE-EXTERNAL-IP:PORT/res

 Login with resAdmin/resAdmin.
-You should see the project library as follows.
+You should see the executable decision services as follows.
 ![Decision Server Console](images/ODM-Kubernetes-gcloud-resconsole.png)

 ## Troubleshooting